Industruino/libraries/README.md

 Indio.AnalogWrite(1, 75, true);     //Set CH1 to 75% (approx 16mA).
 Indio.AnalogWrite(1, 2048, true);   //Set CH1 DAC to integer value 2048 (approx 10.5mA).
 ```

+### CALIBRATION

+Please find the calibration data array inside the Indio.cpp library file, together with an explanation on how to perform the calibration.
+The library is preloaded with calibration data but characteristics are board specific thus reading with standard cal. data might be off.